 Whether you are exactly where you thought you would be or just trying to keep your head above water, my goal with The Life Actually Company is to simply tell it like it is.
 By sharing my stories, advice and experiences I want you to realize you aren’t alone.
 And happiness is yours to find and cultivate.

 So, let’s keep it real.
 After all, being an adult is hard enough.
 Let’s lift each other up along the way.

 This is a good time to also mention that in addition to having my husband, Marc, I’m also a proud dog mom to Oxford the labradoodle.
 You will see a lot of him.
 Sorry not sorry.
 He’s adorable.
-And we all live in Brooklyn where we spend our time trying to be hipster enough to not get evicted.
+And after spending nearly a decade in NYC, we now live in the San Francisco Bay Area.

 Copyright 2019 The Life Actually Co.
 All Rights Reserved.
 Website crafted by Blooming Pixel Creatives.